Toshakins/notes/AWS SA Exam.md

 * Optimizing over time.
 AWS moves rapidly.
 Go together with Amazon and use the best newest services.
 Subscribe to the blog!
 Use Trusted Advisor!
   * How do you manage and consider adoption of new services?

+### Performance Efficiency

+#### Design Priciples

+* Democratize advanced technologies(easier adoption of techonologies like SageMaker, DynamoDB).
+* Go global in minutes
+* Use server-less architectures
+* Experiment more often

+#### Definition

+* Compute
+  * How do you select the appropriate instance type for your system?
+  * How do you ensure that you have most appropriate features and instance type when new features are introduced?
+  * How do you monitor instances post-launch to ensure they behave as expected?
+  * How do you ensure that quantity of your instances matches the demand?
+* Storage
+  * How do you select the appropriate storage solution for your system?
+  * How do you ensure that you have the most appropriate storage solution when new features are launched?
+  * How do you monitor your storage to ensure that it behaves as expected?
+  * How do you ensure that capacity and throughput of your storage solution matches the demand?
+* Database
+  * How do you select the appropriate database solution?
+  * How do you ensure that database behaves correctly?
+  * How do you monitor databases to ensure that it behaves correctly?
+  * How do you assure you have right capacity and throughput?
+* Space-time tradeoff.
+Services: Elasticase, CloudFron, DirectConnect.
+  * How do you select the appropriate proximity and caching solutions for your system?
+  * How do you ensure those solutions are updated as new feature are coming in?
+  * The same.
+  * The same.

+### Operational Excelence

+Includes operational practices and procedures used to manage production workloads.
+This includes how planned changes are executed, as well as response to unexpected operational events.
+Change execution and responses should be automated.
+All procedures and processes of operational excellence should be documented, tested and regularly reviewed.

+#### Design Principles
+* Perform operations with code
+* Align operations processes to business objectives
+* Make regular, small, incremental changes
+* Test for responses to unexpected events
+* Learn from operational events and failures
+* Keep operations procedures current(up-to-date)

+#### Definition
+* Preparation.
+Operation checklists will ensure that workload is ready for production, and prevent unintentional production promotion without effective preparation.
+Workloads should have;
+  * Runbooks - operations guidance that operations teams can refer to so they can perform normal daily tasks.
+  * Playbooks - guidance for responding to unexpected operational events.
+Should include response plans, as well as escalation paths and stakeholder notifications.
+  Services: CloudFormation, AutoScaling, AWS Config, tagging.
+  Questions:
+  * What best practices for cloud operation are you using?
+  * How are you doing configuration management for your workload?
+* Operations.
+Should be focused on automation, small frequent changes, reqular QA testing, and defined mechanism to track, audit, roll back, and review changes.
+Changes should not require scheduled downtime and they should not require manual execution.
+A wide range of logs and metrics that based on key operational indicators for a workload should be collected and reviewed to ensure continuous operations.
+Services: PipeLine, CodeCommit, CodeDeploy, CloudTrail.
+  * How you are evelving your workload while minimizing the impact of change?
+  * How do you monitor your workload to ensure it is operating as expected?
+* Responses.
+Should cover alerts, mitigation, remediation, rollback and recovery.
+Alerts should be timely and escalate when no adequate mitigation happened.
+QA mechanisms should be set in place to roll back failed deployments.
+Responses should follow a pre-defined playbook that includes the stakeolders, the escalation process and procedures.
+Escalation path should be defined and include both functional and hierarchical escalation capabilities.
+Hierarchical escalation should be automated, and escalated priority should result in a stakeholder notification. __Services__: SNS, CloudWatch..
+  * How do you respond to unplanned operational events?
+  * How is escalation managed when responding to unplannedoperational events?